Visit our EGT Blog to find more answers to your technical questions...: EGT Blog

 What makes your probes better than the ones I see from your competition and lower priced overseas thermocouple sensors?

 EGT probes are our core business.
-Our products are manufactured in the USA and constructed from some of the best materials available.
+Our products are manufactured in the USA and constructed from high quality materials.
 The exposed sensing tip MgO insulating material is flame hardened to stop powdering & embrittlement which can lead to failures of the sensing element.
 The probes' outer sheathing material is made from either Aerospace Alloy Inconel or 316 stainless steel depending on the application.
 Our EGT probes have water-resistant Teflon insulated wires that will withstand up 500 °F (250°C).
 The cable's outer jacket is stainless over braided for maximum strength and abrasion resistance.
-All this adds up to one of the most robust probes on the market.
+All this adds up to one of the most affordable yet robust EGT probes available on the market.

 What is the accuracy of the EGT probe?